Kimmm-c/1800_202210_DTC09/README.md

 ## General Info
 This browser based web application to ...
 * Hi my name is Kim.
 I'm excited about this project because it is practical.
+* Hello, I am Oscar.
+I like this project because it is fun
 ## Technologies
 Technologies used for this project:
 * HTML, CSS